JuliaDataScience/JuliaDataScience/contents/index.md

 ```

 Welcome!
 This is an open source and open access book on how to do **Data Science using [Julia](https://julialang.org)**.
-Our target audience are PhD candidates from all fields of applied sciences.
+Our target audience are researchers from all fields of applied sciences.
-Industry analysts, upcoming and established researchers are also welcome.
+Of course, we hope to be useful for industry too.
 You can navigate through the pages of ebook by using the arrow keys (left/right) on your keyboard.

 The book is also available as [**PDF**](/juliadatascience.pdf){target="_blank"}.